-The online midterm exam is 40 minutes in length and consists of 40 multiple choice / true and false questions, focusing on the learning objectives found in each unit.
-The midterm will test units 1, 2 and 3.
-The midterm exam will be administered online through UM Learn.
-The midterm will be available for the time period listed in the course schedule, however once you open the exam, you will have 40 minutes to complete the test.
-Therefore, it is important that you do not open the midterm until you are ready to complete the entire exam.
-The midterm will be unproctored (not supervised), however it is expected that you will complete the midterm without using unauthorized materials (such as notes, textbooks or other websites).
-The midterm should also be completed individually, and should be completed by the student who is registered in the course.
-Please review the information found on the University of Manitoba Academic Integrity website: http://umanitoba.ca/student-supports/academic-supports/academic-integrity for more information on academic misconduct, and how to avoid it.
+The online midterm exam is 40 minutes in length and consists of 40 multiple choice questions, focusing on course notes and materials in the textbook from chapters 1-4.
+This exam will be administered online through UM Learn (under the Assessments tab, click Quizzes).
+The midterm will be available for the time period listed in the course schedule, however once you open the exam, you will have 40 minutes to complete the exam.
+Therefore, it is important that you do not open the midterm exam until you are ready to complete the entire exam.
+Example multiple choice questions are found in the textbook at the end of each chapter, as well as on MindTap.
+There are also some sample midterm exam questions on UM Learn (under the Assessments tab, click Quizzes) to give you practice writing an exam in UM Learn.
+I strongly encourage you to attempt this short practice test before attempting the midterm exam.
+The midterm exam will be an unproctored exam (not supervised), however it is expected that you will complete the midterm examination without using unauthorized materials (such as notes, textbooks or other websites).
+This exam should also be completed individually, and should be completed by the student who is registered in the course.
+Please review the information found on the University of Manitoba Academic Integrity website: http://umanitoba.ca/student-supports/academicsupports/academic-integrity for more information on academic misconduct, and how to avoid it.
 Students found to be engaging in any of the above behaviours will be referred to the Food and Human Nutritional Sciences Department for investigation.